MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

 #### Data graph

-The part of the graph describing the metadata of the experiment and the metadata of the time series may look like this:
+The part of the graph describing the metadata of the experiment and the metadata of the dataframe may look like this:

 ```
 [...]